-The following Humanities courses may count towards a Major/Minor degree in Humanities and may also satisfy Faculty of Arts General Education Requirements.
-The exceptions are Creative Writing courses AS/HUMA 3640 6.0, AS/HUMA 3645 6.0, AS/HUMA 4630 6.0, and AS/HUMA 4640 6.0.
+The following Humanities courses may count towards a major/minor in Humanities and may also satisfy Faculty of Arts General Education Requirements.
+The exceptions are Creative Writing courses AS/HUMA 3640 6.0, AS/HUMA 3645 6.0, AS/HUMA 4630 6.0 and AS/HUMA 4640 6.0.
 Enrolment in 3000-level Humanities courses may require the fulfillment of one of the following requirements: a previous Humanities course or permission of the instructor.
-3000-level Humanities courses with either of these prerequisite requirements will be clearly identified in the Divisional Supplemental Calendar.
+3000-level Humanities courses with either of these prerequisite requirements will be clearly identified in the divisional supplemental calendar.
 Failure to satisfy the listed prerequisite requirement will result in de-enrolment from the course.

-Note: For a list of Atkinson courses which are degree credit exclusions, students should consult the degree credit exclusion/equivalent tables in the Lecture Schedule or the departmental/divisional supplemental calendars.
+Note: For a list of Atkinson courses which are degree credit exclusions, students should consult the Degree Credit Exclusion/Equivalent Tables in the Lecture Schedule or the departmental/ divisional supplemental calendars.

-Selected 1000- and 2000-level courses offered through the Division of Humanities are a part of the Faculty of Arts Foundations programme.
-These courses have a 9 credit value and are affiliated with one of the Arts Colleges.
-As a part of the General Education requirement of the Faculty of Arts, these courses introduce students to interdisciplinary study and emphasize critical thinking, reading, and writing skills at the university level.
+Selected 1000- and 2000-level courses offered through the Division of Humanities are a part of the Faculty of Arts Foundations program.
+These courses have a nine-credit value and are affiliated with one of the Arts Colleges.
+As a part of the General Education requirement of the Faculty of Arts, these courses introduce students to interdisciplinary study and emphasize critical thinking, reading and writing skills at the university level.